tedneward/ProfBlog/content/blog/2023/when-to-command.md

 Not falling into this trap is the first bit of advice given to new managers: "Collaborate.
 Listen to your team.
 Hold meetings and be the last person to speak your opinion."
 And so on.

 ## Death by Consensus
 This then leads to the second pitfall of new managers: no decision can be reached until the team collectively agrees to it.
+Meetings among the team take on the nature of an academic board of discussion, in which each of the professors who are experts in their own field weigh in with their opinions and analysis, with the intent that logic and deductive reasoning and debate will reveal the truth in time.
+"If everybody is convinced," the theory goes, "then collectively the right decision has been reached".

 This "management-by-consensus" says, in essence, that it's not the *manager* that makes the call, it's the *team* that makes the call.
 After all, if the decision goes well, that means that the team *collectively* gets to share in the credit, so what's not to love, right?
 (And, less-often mentioned, if there's blame to get apportioned, well, the team as a whole shares the blame, so unless the company is going to fire the *entire* team over it....)

-But management-by-consensus is essentially an abdication of authority, and it is as bad, if not worse, trap to fall into.
+***Management-by-consensus is essentially an abdication of authority.***

 Consider an average scenario: An issue has come up, and a decision needs to be made.
 The consensus manager, seeing this, calls the team together and presents the issue.
 The team debates for a while, and after some period of time, one of several outcomes emerge: